Key takeaways

 Wrong protocol = wrong product.
 There are essentially four to choose from in 2026.

 Our deeper guide on this layer: how to scale realtime video streaming to 1 million viewers.
-For MoQ specifically, see our MoQ application architecture deep-dive.
+For MoQ specifically, see our MoQ application architecture deep-dive, and track the spec itself in the IETF MoQ transport draft.

 Reach for WebRTC when: any participant needs to be heard speaking back.
 Conferencing, telehealth, live commerce with audience interaction.
 Sub-500 ms is the bar.